-Absolute allegiance to Christ, with the humility of a child, is essential to salvation.
-The condition Jesus imposes not only reveals the young man's attachment to money, but shows that all his formal compliance with the law is worthless because none of it entails absolute self-surrender.
+Absolute allegiance to Christ with the humility of a child is essential to salvation.
+The condition Jesus imposes not only reveals the young man's attachment to money but also shows that all his formal compliance with the law is worthless because none of it entails absolute self-surrender.

 The witnessing testimony of God is that through His Son, He gave us eternal life.
 God's own testimony at the time of Jesus' baptism establishes that Jesus is God's Son.
 It is a testimony given through the Spirit and confirmed in the heart of the person who believes in and follows His Son.

 The consequence of accepting this testimony from God is the fulfillment of the promise John made in I John 1:2 to bear witness and to testify to that eternal life that was with the Father and has now appeared to us in the Son.